valtterielo/service-manual/README.md

 ﻿<?xml version="1.0" encoding="UTF-8" ?>
 # Service Manual

-Service Manual is a .net rest api project aiming to simulate a real world scenario where users need an api solution for tracking maintenance tasks for machines that need maintenance.
-The project consist of 2 tables that have a many to one relationship.
+Service Manual is a .net rest api project aiming to simulate a real world scenario where users need an api solution for tracking maintenance tasks.
+The project consists of 2 tables that have a many to one relationship.
+Each maintenance task has one assigned factory device.
+Factory devices can have multiple maintenance tasks associated with them.

 ## Installation